yezkez10/tp/docs/UserGuide.md

 * `delete_doctor 2` deletes the 2nd doctor in ClinicAssistant.

 Examples:
-*  `delete_appt 4` Deletes the fourth appointment of the appointment list shown
+*  `delete_doctor 4` Deletes the fourth appointment of the appointment list shown
-*  `delete_appt 1` Deletes the first appointment of the appointment list shown
+*  `delete_doctor 1` Deletes the first appointment of the appointment list shown

 ### Finding patient details by name: `find`